Case Studies

 Because Lake Emma’s staff recognizes the value of the loyalty program, they’re comfortable discussing and promoting it to their clients.
 During checkout, they always mention the Pet Perks program and encourage clients to sign up if they haven’t already.
 Front desk staffers are always pleased to witness the thrilled reaction of a client whose bill just shrunk thanks to loyalty points the client has earned!

-Jen, Practice Manager, relays this story about a loyal customer whose dog underwent numerous, exhausting treatments at the hospital.
+Jen, the Practice Manager, relays this story about a loyal customer whose dog underwent numerous, exhausting treatments at the hospital.
 “He had forgotten that he had loyalty points … when we checked, we saw that he had earned enough to cover the entire bill!”

-Clients know they’ll be getting some dollars off, so they’re more willing to do the bloodwork or buy the joint supplement because they know they can redeem their points and save money now and in the future.
+“Clients know they’ll be getting some dollars off, so they’re more willing to do the bloodwork or buy the joint supplement because they know they can redeem their points and save money now and in the future.”

-- Dr. Nichole Crainick
+Dr. Nichole Crainick

-DVM chatting with client in exam roomThe Result: Improved revenue, less stress discussing cost of care
+The Result: Improved revenue, less stress discussing cost of care

 Dr. Crainick, the hospital’s medical director, said the doctors at the hospital all love the program.
-“When I’m with a client and I know the bill might be a little high, I make sure to bring up the Pet Perks program and the app.
+“When I’m with a client, and I know the bill might be a little high, I make sure to bring up the Pet Perks program and the app.
 I think it makes it easier to afford things, sort of like insurance.”

 Apparently, Dr. Crainick was right.
 From September 2018 to September 2019, loyalty revenue for the hospital grew from $82,892 to $134,319 respectively.
-In addition, in September 2019, 12.4% of the hospital’s clients were part of the loyalty program and those clients contributed 47.5% of total revenue to the hospital for that month.
+In addition, in September 2019, 12.4% of the hospital’s clients were part of the loyalty program, and those clients contributed 47.5% of total revenue to the hospital for that month.
 In comparison, in September 2018, 32% of total revenue was attributed to clients in the loyalty program.
 In other words, as participants in the loyalty program increase, revenue increases as well.

 Dr. Crainick also had this to say.
 “Clients know they’ll be getting some dollars off, so they’re more willing to do the bloodwork or buy the joint supplement because they know they can redeem their points and save money now and in the future.”